Microchip-MPLAB-Harmony/core_apps_pic32mk/apps/driver/i2c/sync/i2c_eeprom/readme.md

 ## Description

-This example uses the I2C driver in synchronous mode to communicate with the EEPROM to perform write and read operations in Bare-Metal environment.
+This example uses the I2C driver in synchronous mode to communicate with the EEPROM to perform write and read operations in FreeRTOS environment.
 This application uses I2C driver to read and write data from an AT24CM02 EEPROM device.

 ## Downloading and building the application